BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise.md

 Now, `Clear scene`.
 Re-use your topology, but this time delete the central vertex by [following the steps in the tutorial](\_tutorial-5.md#6-holes) for modifying a pattern.
 Finish the formfinding process, then save your RV3 session in this format : `V_1_b_jane-smith.ui`.

-The criteria for this task is that you are able to generate the topology and perform the formfinding steps which allow you to generate two cross-vault like shells in compression-only equilibrium wherein one has a hole in the center and the other does not.
+The criteria for this task are that you are able to generate the topology and perform the formfinding steps which allow you to generate two cross-vault like shells in compression-only equilibrium wherein one has a hole in the center and the other does not.

 {% hint style="info" %}
 If you are using the `FromLines` input method and would like to make your own grids of lines, some helpful Rhino commands might be `Divide`, `ArrayLinear`, and `Split`.